Custom during the Lenten season, because it’s a time to reflect on Jesus’s death and self-sacrifice, is

-Likewise I don’t want people to think we fast so we can
+Likewise I don’t want people to think the purpose of fasting is to

 Second I don’t assume Christians are lazy when they want a bare-minimum “fast.”
-Yeah, sometimes it’s totally that; we just wanna claim we’re fasting, even though our “fast” makes a minimal interruption in our lives.
+Yeah, sometimes it’s totally that; been there done that myself.
 But more often it’s because fasting is hardcore.
 And admittedly, we’re weak.
 Going without food for a whole day?
 We’ll crack by 10

 I don’t say this to condemn weak Christians.
 Every last one of us was a weak Christian at one point.
-(Me, many points.
-Probably you too.)
+(Me, many points.)
 So if you’re still weak, I’m here to help, not judge or mock.
 You gotta build self-control.
-Fasting is the best way to do it, but
+Fasting is the fastest way to do it, but

-So, the very least we can fast is one thing.
+So, the very least we can fast… is that one single thing.

 Abstaining from the wrong thing.

-Every time Lent comes round, Christians like to ask one another what we’re giving up this year.
-And if I’ve not yet chosen anything—or if I don’t feel like sharing—I tend to joke about it.
-Fr’instance I’ll say, “I’m giving up fruits and vegetables.”
+Every Lent I get asked what I’m giving up.
+If I’ve not yet chosen anything—or if I don’t feel like sharing—I tend to joke.
+“I’m giving up fruits and vegetables.”
 That tends to throw ’em.
 Or “I’m giving up cocaine and meth”—and if people don’t know me very well, but they’ve already noticed I’m kinda hyperactive, they’ll assume that’s why, and respond, “Um… well that’s good!”
 Um… yes it is.
 That’s not why.
 But whatever.

 Whenever I talked about Lent with my students, some of ’em would pick things they really shouldn’t give up, or kinda couldn’t give up.
 One kid declared, “I’m gonna give up bathing!”
-And the rest of the class immediately objected: He already smelled much too much like foot cheese.
+He already smelled much too much like foot cheese, so the rest of the class immediately objected.
 In fact this is the one example Jesus used when he taught us to not be obvious we’re fasting: Clean your hair and wash your face.

 Likewise sleep.
 Many people really don’t get enough sleep as it is.
 Yet I’ve heard of Christians deciding they’re gonna limit themselves to six or four hours of sleep a night, with no naps to make up for it.
 And that’s nuts.
 People go crazy, or die, from sleep deprivation.
-I’ve seen a guy lose his mind from it, firsthand.
+I witnessed, firsthand, a guy lose his mind from it; he had to be hospitalized.
 Don’t do that!
-If you’re sleeping too much, check with a doctor to see whether you’re suffering from sleep disorders or clinical depression, but otherwise get proper sleep.
+If you’re sleeping too much, check with a doctor to see whether you’re suffering from sleep disorders or clinical depression.
+Otherwise get proper sleep.
 You need it.

 Certain Christians get the warped idea fasting is a form of suffering—that our times of fasting are best used